 Create a registry at Kohl's if you're looking for a large and affordable selection of housewares.
 With the mission to help you turn your new house into a home, there's no shortage of stylish finds at this budget-friendly retailer.
-And their reward perks can't be beat: Earn 10% on all gifts from your registry (up to $200) in the form of a Kohl's coupon that can be used after the big day!
+And their reward perks can't be beaten: Earn 10% on all gifts from your registry (up to $200) in the form of a Kohl's coupon that can be used after the big day!
 They also offer a completion program where you can get 15% off any registry items that weren't purchased, so you can grab any gifts remaining on your list!
 Kohl's also offers manufacturer bonus gifts, free announcement cards (with 20% off coupons!) and seamless returns and exchanges.

 Even if you already live together and have every single basic you could ever need, you still need to create a wedding registry for guests that prefer not to give monetarily.
 Enter Restoration Hardware.
 Cool decorative items with European-inspired style are plentiful here, and for items you loved but didn't receive, you have up to one year after your event to purchase them with a 10% completion discount.

 It's no secret that this retail giant has become hugely popular, and if you are one of the many fans of their "designer goods for less" credo, you should certainly stop by Target to register.
-You'll also get a 15% completion discount to use in store and online for those last few gifts on your list.
+You'll also get a 15% completion discount to use in-store and online for those last few gifts on your list.
 Target also offers a "group gifting" feature that allows a group of people to go all-in on a bigger gift for the couple.

 For devoted foodies and big entertainers, Williams-Sonoma should be an obvious registry pick.
 With tons of professional-grade cookware, beautiful home accents, and entertaining essentials, you can pick out nearly everything you'll need.
 You'll get bonus gifts when guests purchase certain products off your registry, a post-wedding discount of 10% off purchases for six months following your wedding, and private appointments with a registry specialist to select products or learn how to use the ones you already received.